nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `addDeck DECK_NAME`
 - `DECK_NAME` is the name of the deck you want to create.
-  - Deck name cannot be duplicated, e.g., if you already have a deck named Science, you cannot create another Science deck.
+  - Deck name is case-sensitive and cannot be duplicated, e.g., if you already have a deck named Science, you cannot create another Science deck.
   - You do not need any prefix before deck name.

 Example: